 The MOST offers 45-minute hands-on experimental investigations that are great for groups of 24 or less, either in the museum or at your Onondaga County venue, through our Science on the Go program.
-The workshops usually feature both demonstrations and related hands-on activities, and all meet New York State and national science standards.
+The workshops usually feature both demonstrations and related hands-on activities, and all meet New York State and Next Generation Science Standards.

 Explores a variety of science concepts using balloons, including screaming balloons, rockets, mini-hovercrafts, and the expanding universe.